Literary Styles in the Bible

 Church documents related to Biblical Studies – compiled by Felix Just, S.J.
 Ph.DChurch Documents on Scripture

-This image bank contains images which can be used to support the Primary Religious Education Curriculum.
-They are free of copyright and come from:
+This image bank contains images which can be used to support the Religion Curriculum.
+They are free of copyright and can be used by teachers to illustrate people, places and symbols associated with the Bible.

 They could be used to: